balakarthikeyan/notes/restapi.md

 # REST API

-REST stands for representational state transfer and API stand for application programming interface.
+REST stands for `Representational State Transfer` and API stand for `Application Programming Interface`.
 REST is known for its simplicity, scalability, and cacheability.
 𝗥𝗘𝗦𝗧 is great for web services, microservices, CRUD applications, and mobile apps.
 Its stateless, scalable nature makes it a strong choice for many applications.
 REST API is used for communication between  client and server.
 RESTful API is a type of API that uses the REST architectural style, an API is uses REST if it has this characteristics: